Exclusion process with slow boundary: Characterization of the Limit Points

 \section{Characterization of the Limit Points}

 This section deals with the characterization of limit points in the three ranges of $\theta\geq 0$.
-We will focus in the case $\theta=1$, because this is the critical case.
+We will focus in the case $\theta=1$, since this is the critical one.
 The other ones have similar proofs.
 We will also present the proof of the cases $\theta\in(0,1]$ and $\theta\in(1,\infty)$ pointing out the main differences between these cases and the proof of the case $\theta=1$.